HOME: www.hiltonpond.org

 HILTON POND CENTER FOR PIEDMONT NATURAL HISTORY

 The value of bird banding as a research tool in avian ecology is well documented (e.g., many issues of North American Bird Bander, Auk, Wilson Bulletin, etc.).
 Anderson and Spreyer (1982) found that 210 of 303 banders (69%) responding to a nationwide survey also used banding as an education tool.
-Depending on the venue, an audience may participate directly in capture and release of wild birds.
-Banding for educational purposes generates data useful to research, and additional benefits are derived from offering banding opportunities for Center members and visitors.
+Depending on the venue, an audience may participate more or less directly in capture, banding, and release of wild birds.
+Banding for educational purposes generates data useful to research and additional benefits are derived from offering banding opportunities for Center members and visitors.
 Through on-site education programs, bird banding at Hilton Pond Center for Piedmont Natural History:

 • Stimulates interest in wild birds and nature by allowing close encounters;